List of India One Day International cricket records: Greatest loss margins (by runs)

-India's biggest defeat by runs was against Sri Lanka in the final of the 2000 Coca-Cola Champions Trophy against Sri Lanka at Sharjah, UAE.

 Greatest loss margins (by balls remaining)

-The greatest winning margin by balls remaining in ODIs was England's victory over Canada by 8 wickets with 277 balls remaining in the 1979 Cricket World Cup.
-The largest defeat suffered by India was against New Zealand in New Zealand when they lost by 8 wickets with 212 balls remaining.

-Greatest loss margins (by 10 wickets)
+Greatest loss margins (by wickets)

-India have lost an ODI match by a margin of 10 wickets on 6 occasions with most recent being during the second ODI of the Australia's tour of India in 2023.
+India have lost an ODI match by a margin of 10 wickets on 6 occasions.

 Narrowest loss margins (by runs)

 The narrowest loss of India in terms of runs is by 1 run suffered four times.

 Narrowest loss margins (by balls remaining)

-The narrowest winning margin by balls remaining in ODIs is by winning of the last ball which has been achieved 36 times with both South Africa winning seven times.
-India has suffered loss by this margin five times.

 Narrowest loss margins (by wickets)

-India has suffered defeat by 1 wicket 5 times with most recent being against Pakistan during the 2014 Asia Cup.
+India has suffered defeat by 6 times.

 Tied matches

 A tie can occur when the scores of both teams are equal at the conclusion of play, provided that the side batting last has completed their innings.

-There have been 37 ties in ODIs history with India involved in 9 such games.
+There have been 44 ties in ODIs history with India involved in 10 such games.